brianotoole/brickandmonitor/_projects/waterstreettampa.md

 #### Objectives

-- Create excitement for the project
+- Create excitement for Tampa and surrounding areas
-- Generate an increase in traffic and awareness for the project
+- Generate an increase in traffic and awareness for the downtown revival project

 #### Work Involved